chapmancbVCU/chappy-php/README.md

    * Inspect database and make sure the following tables are created:
       * acl
       * contacts
+      * migrations
+      * profile_images
       * users
       * user_sessions
-4. profileImage directory:
+6. profileImage directory:
-   * In CMD or Terminal navigate to public/images from project root and make a directory called "profileImage".
+   * In CMD or Terminal navigate to public/images/uploads from project root and make sure the "profile_images" directory exists.
+If not create it.
-   * In Linux and MacOS set the appropriate permissions by running the command: ```chmod 755 profileImage```
+   * Set the correct permissions for the profile_images directory in MacOS or Linux: ```chmod 755 profileImage```
    * In Linux and MacOS you will need to modify the owner and group.
-      ```sudo chown -R %USERNAME%:%GROUP% profileImage/```
+      ```sudo chown -R %USERNAME%:%GROUP% profile_images/```
-      Where  %USERNAME% is the name of the account you are developing in and %GROUP% is the name of group associated with your server.
-In XAMPP it would be daemon and in Nginx it maybe nginx or a something else depending on the instructions you followed to setup your server.
-5. Import the database found in mvctutorial.sql.zip into SQL.
-6. Initialize a composer project.
-7. Install phpdotenv for environmental file support by running: ```composer require vlucas/phpdotenv```
-8. Install TinyMCE for WYSIWYG rich text editor support: ```composer require tinymce/tinymce```
+      With XAMPP your username will work along with daemon as the group.
+Apache both has to be www-data.
+Not tested with nginx yet.
-9. Navigate to http://localhost/custom-php-mvc-framework.
+7. Navigate to http://localhost/chappy-php.
 If you have any issues make sure your database is setup correctly and the .env file is correct.
-   * For production servers or remote access the path will be "/".
+   * For production servers or remote access the path will be http://ip_address_or_domain_name.
 You will need to make sure the ipaddress / hostname / domain name is set in APP_DOMAIN variable in .env file.

 ## Goals
 1. Add additional front-end and back-end form validation (Done)